gbroxey/blog/_posts/2023-04-09-lucy-fenwick.md

 Initialize the Eratosthenes sieve as usual with all of the numbers from `2` to `y` marked as "maybe prime".
 At the same time initialize the `FIArray` for Lucy's algorithm as usual.
 Now for each of the $$O(x/y)$$ key values satisfying $$v \geq y$$ update the `FIArray` in the same way as in Lucy's algorithm.
 We will then proceed with a step of the sieve - identifying a prime `p` and eliminating all of its multiples from the sieve in $$O(y/p)$$ time.

 The important bit to note here is that if the Lucy step sets `S[v, p] -= S[v div p, p-1] - S[p-1, p-1]` and either of `v div p` or `p-1` is at most `y`, then instead of using the value stored in the `FIArray` we need to compute the number of remaining integers in the Eratosthenes sieve.
-This is the application of the Fenwick tree - we can store a `1` if the integers is maybe prime and a `0` if it is definitely not prime, and then prefix sums compute the number of remaining integers up to some value.
+This is the application of the Fenwick tree - we can store a `1` if the integer is maybe prime and a `0` if it is definitely not prime, and then prefix sums compute the number of remaining integers up to some value.

 Now that we know what's going to happen, here's the algorithm: